 Naples Botanical Gardens

-The Naples Botanical Gardens features a waterfall, a birding tower, and a replica of a Hindu temple and shrine.
+The Naples Botanical Gardens features a waterfall, a birding tower, and a Hindu temple and shrine replica.
 The planning began in 1993 with building beginning in 2008.
 The Gardens’ displays include Deep Lake, Lake Tupke, Smith Children’s Garden, the Smith River of Grass, Kapnick Brazilian Garden, Kapnick Caribbean Garden, Lea Asian Garden, Garden Club of Naples Idea Garden, the Water Garden, the Scott Florida Garden, the Buehler Enabling Garden, LaGrippe Orchid Garden, Kathryn’s Garden, Irma’s Garden, and Kapnick Hall.
-The Naples Botanical Gardens are open daily 9 am to 5 pm.
+The Naples Botanical Gardens are open daily from 9 am to 5 pm.

 The Conservancy of Southwest Florida

 Founded in 1964, the Conservancy of Southwest Florida covers a five-county area.
-Its mission is to educate the public and to protect the land, water, and wildlife including the 133 endangered and threatened species in Florida.
-The Conservancy was started to fight the building of a road through Rookery Bay.
-The organization seek a balance between the preservation of our natural resources and the demands of a growing community.
+Its mission is to educate the public and protect the land, water, and wildlife, including the 133 endangered and threatened species in Florida.
+The Conservancy was founded to fight the building of a road through Rookery Bay.
+The organization seeks a balance between preserving our natural resources and the demands of a growing community.
 The Conservancy of Southwest Florida includes walking trails and recreational games for children at the nature center.
 It’s open Monday through Saturday from 9:30 am to 4:00 pm and Sunday from 12 pm to 4 pm.

 The Bird Gardens of Naples

-Located in Corkscrew Swamp, the Bird Gardens of Naples is a parrot refuge for abandoned and abused parrots as well as parrots needing a home for other reasons.
+Located in Corkscrew Swamp, the Bird Gardens of Naples is a parrot refuge for abandoned and abused parrots and parrots needing a home for other reasons.
 They do place some parrots into safe homes.
-They also support the conservation of wild parrots and educating the public on issues of the well-being of parrots and their ability to successfully live with people.
+They also support the conservation of wild parrots and educating the public on issues of the well-being of parrots and their ability to live with people successfully.
 With a lifespan of up to 100 years, parents can outlive their owners.
 The parrots at the Bird Gardens of Naples share a green space in the swamp with butterflies, bees, and a variety of flora and fauna.
 The Bird Gardens offers free tours every Thursday through Sunday at 11 am.
 You must schedule your two-hour tour and arrive 15 minutes early.
 There are over 100 parrots at the park.